Identity and Access Management (IAM)

 IAM Implementation Guide

-Common risks associated with implementing IAM are integrating the solution with existing solutions, making the move to the cloud, and employees using products and tools not approved by the organization.
+Common risks associated with implementing IAM are integrating the solution with existing solutions, making the move to the cloud, and employees using products and tools not approved by the organization, also known as Shadow IT.
 These can be avoided by fully embracing the move to IAM, putting the time and effort into establishing a cohesive identity management strategy, and encouraging collaboration across the business.

 Critical components of an IAM system that prevent businesses from falling foul of these risks include: